-Members who provide accountancy services within the terms of the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2021 by way of business, including those who fall outside the meaning described by regulation 4 of the Global Practising Regulations (for example book-keeping), will be subject to supervision for compliance with the antimoney laundering provisions under the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2021.
-In such cases, eligible members are required to obtain a practising certificate from the Association in order to be supervised by the Association.
+Members who provide accountancy services within the terms of the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2021 by way of business, including those which fall outside the meaning described by regulation 4 of the Global Practising Regulations (for example book-keeping), will be subject to supervision for compliance with the anti-money laundering provisions under the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2021.
+In such cases, members are required to either obtain a practising certificate from the Association in order to be supervised by the Association or register with the Anti-Money Laundering Compliance Unit, Department of Justice in order to be supervised for anti-money laundering purposes as required by the legislation.